Poor financial data and intelligence has destroyed many eCommerce businesses.

 Establish a Reporting Schedule

-We’ve discussed three financial reports that are critical for every business.
+We’ve discussed four eCommerce financial reports that are critical for every business.
 However these reports aren’t much use if they are provided months after the end of the reporting period and are out of date by the time you look at them.

 It is difficult for a small business to have these reports available on a daily basis (because it takes time to prepare and check the reports), but you should establish a regular reporting schedule (ideally monthly) with due dates.
 You should also create time on your calendar to review your financial reports.
 (One way to spend more time reviewing your figures and making decisions would be to outsource your bookkeeping).

 For the last five years, we’ve managed the books and created countless reports for eCommerce entrepreneurs.
 We also help them understand and leverage their reports to meet their needs.
 Want to learn more about our process?
 Schedule a call today.

 - 12 Best Apps to Pay 1099 Independent Contractors and Freelancers - 23 April, 2021

 - How to Handle and Manage Payroll - 21 April, 2021